The New Year is upon us and I want to help you get a head start.

 I’ve already set up my 2020 Busy Woman’s Daily Planner (Get yours in the Ultimate Productivity Bundle January 2nd-8th — Click on the link below.)!
 I’d love to help you set up yours, but before I do, I felt it necessary to properly prepare you for your New Year planning.
 So, today’s message is about setting expectations and intentions for the year as they pertain to our time and how we interact with other people.
 It’s also about learning to discern what are essential and non-essential tasks.

-You see, I was recently invited into an awesome coaching group and learned about setting intentions, expectations of others, and how to separate essential from non-essential.
-(If you’re curious, email me.)
+You see, I recently read the book, Essentialism, by Greg McKeown and learned about setting intentions, expectations of others, and how to separate essential from non-essential.

 Essential is defined as: absolutely necessary; extremely important.